 Respondent shall report quarterly to the Board or its designee, under penalty of perjury, on forms provided by the Board, stating whether there has been compliance with all terms and conditions of probation.
-Omission or falsification in any manner of any information on these reports shall constitute a violation of probation and shall result in the filling of an accusation and/or a petition to revoke probation against Respondent's Jicenser registration or permit.
-In addition, the Board at its discretion may request additional in-person reports of the probationary terms and conditions.-If the final written quarterly report is not made as directed, the period of probation shall be extended until such time as the final report is received by the Board.
+Omission or falsification in any manner of any information on these reports shall constitute a violation of probation and shall result in the filing of an accusation and/or a petition to revoke probation against Respondent's license, registration or permit.
+In addition, the Board at its discretion may request additional in-person reports of the probationary terms and conditions.
+If the final written quarterly report is not made as directed, the period of probation shall be extended until such time as the final report is received by the Board.
 Respondent shall make available all patient records, hospital records, books, logs, and other documents Any period(s) of delinquency in submission of reports as directed may be added to the Board, upon request total period of probation.

-3. Cooperation with Probation Surveillance - Interview with the Board
+3. Cooperation with Probation Surveillance -Interview with the Board

 Within 30 days of the effective date of the Decision, Respondent shall appear in person for an interview with the Board or its designee to review the terms and conditions of probation.
 Thereafter, Respondent shall, upon reasonable request, report or appear in person as directed.
+Interview with the Board shall not be tolled.

-In Respondent shall comply with the Board's probation surveillance program.
-All costs for probation monitoring and/or mandatory premises inspections shall be borne by Respondent. addition, if Respondent fails to maintain compliance with terms and conditions of probation in any respect, subsequent in-person interviews may be required.
+Respondent shall comply with the Board's probation surveillance program.
+All costs for probation monitoring and/or mandatory premises inspections shall be borne by Respondent.